TrickMorr/ctf-writeups/README.md

 There are rare occasions when I'm in the mood to pursue a more "purist" route of classic web search and content skimming.

-There is definitely a discussion to be had about the value of manually skimming a lot of semi-related content that isn't necessarily exactly what one is looking for, but that discussion is for another time and place.
+There is definitely a discussion to be had about the value of manually skimming a lot of semi-related content that isn't necessarily exactly what one is looking for and how that contributes to the learning process.
+But for the most part, I like to find the answers specific to the questions I'm asking, so I use the tools available.